 Although the weather around here isn’t showing it, Easter is coming up soon.
-This week I am going to be sharing a few untraditional takes on Easter egg decorations.
+I wanted to try making a few untraditional takes on Easter egg decorations.
 First up are these pretty succulent-topped foam eggs.
-You can make these with just a few supplies, and the end result are succulent topped Easter eggs that you can leave out long past Easter.
+You can make these with just a few supplies, and the end result is succulent topped Easter eggs that you can leave out long past Easter.

 You don’t need many supplies to make these pretty succulent eggs.
 I used FloraCraft’s faux succulents because I think they are very pretty and realistic looking.
 If you would like to save a buck or two, you can sometimes find mini faux succulents at Dollar Tree.